Pratikash143/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Pratik**.
-I'm an IT professional with 2.5 years of experience in automation and currently switching to data engineering!
+I'm an automation engineer with 2.5 years of experience and currently switching to data engineering!

 Let's stay in touch!
 Feel free to connect with me on the following platforms: